Hiking Sticks—Benefits, Sizing and Proper Techniques

 Once the initial awkwardness of learning how to use trekking poles goes away, you won’t have to think twice about how and when to use them.
 By having four points of contact on the ground, you’ll have much better balance and increased stability.

-Best uses for hiking sticks include uneven terrain, steep ascents or descents, water crossings and treks over loose rocks, wet trails and snow.
+Hiking sticks are especially useful on uneven terrain, steep ascents or descents, water crossings and treks over loose rocks, wet trails and snow.

-Hiking poles can reduce fatigue and help lessen impact on joints.
+Hiking poles can alsoreduce fatigue and help lessen impact on joints.

 Backroads Pro Tip